 - Designing and implementing innovative solutions to poverty

-The task force aims to reduce poverty in Oregon from 17% to less than 10% by 2020 by building pathways for jobs, preparing people to work, building social capital in communities with concentrated poverty, and improving the poverty safety net.
+The task force aims to reduce poverty in Oregon from 17 percent to less than 10 percent by 2020 by building pathways for jobs, preparing people to work, building social capital in communities with concentrated poverty, and improving the poverty safety net.
 The task force works with community partners, including Ecumenical Ministries of Oregon, United Way, Latino Network, Children First for Oregon, Partners for a Hunger-Free Oregon, and Neighborhood Partnerships.

 Oregon Solution’s assisted with a range of task force work, including the following:

 - Creation of #everyoneIn, a United Way collaboratory. #everyoneIn is an outgrowth of the Prosperity Design Lab that was sponsored by the Governor and the Oregon Business Council’s Poverty Task Force. #everyoneIn hosted a Community Design Pitch to encourage innovative ideas for utilizing technology to address poverty in Oregon.

 - NPCC publication of “Communities of Concentrated Poverty: A Proposal for Oregon” (housed on the PDX Scholar website) and publication of “Underutilized Federal Benefits” (PDF).